ResursBank/woocommerce-gateway/readme.txt

     chmod a+rw <wp-root>/wp-content/plugin/resurs-bank-payment-gateway-for-woocommerce/includes

 If you have a FTP-client or similar, make sure to give this path write-access for at least your webserver.
-If you know what you are doing you should limit this the access for proper user setup on your web server.

 = Upgrading =